Kelvin-ndungu/Agentic_RAG_Diabetes_Knowledge-ManagementSystem/README.md

 # Agentic RAG with Structured Outputs for Medical Knowledge Management

 An **agentic RAG system** built with **LangChain**, **LangGraph**, and **Pydantic-enforced structured outputs** that transforms clinical guidelines into a verifiable knowledge base.
-This project demonstrates production-grade LLM engineering: multi-agent orchestration, type-safe state machines, vector retrieval with HNSW indexing, and structured generation—not a web app with AI features bolted on.
+This project demonstrates production-grade LLM engineering: multi-agent orchestration, type-safe state machines, vector retrieval with HNSW indexing, and structured generation.

 ## Core Architecture: LangChain + LangGraph Orchestration